 This is the place to include any information that was omitted elsewhere, but it is still worth mentioning.
 For instance, you can include any charts, market analyses, contracts, resumes or other legal documents that you find relevant to support your business plan.

-Sign up for a 15-day free trial and use our step-by-step guide to learn how to easily draft your business plan.
+Sign up for a 15-day free trial and use our step-by-step guide to learn how to draft a business plan.
 Get started today!